We’re Ashley + Jenna, and we help women break free from the myth of perfection.

 More About Jenna

 At her core, Jenna is a healer.
 From over a decade supporting clients’ healing in her psychotherapy practice to sparking business healing for coaches and entrepreneurs, Jenna co-creates with her clients game-changing shifts in their lives and businesses.
 She knows, deep down in her bones, that presence always trumps perfection, and building community is what lights her up most.
 If you want to see Jenna at her giddiest (and geekiest), invite her to your next creative brainstorming session.
 She lives for that.
 And if you want to see her in her happy place, you need only three things: the ocean, music, and the people she loves the most.
-Bonus points for bringing along Reilly and Raider, her beloved pups.
+Bonus points for bringing along her beloved pup, Reilly.

 What we know is true...